Jeb Havens: Life and career

 Havens began working as a professional designer for video games and software in 2003.
 Havens served as the lead designer for the Private Party expansion pack for the 2005 video game Playboy: The Mansion published by Cyberlore.
 Under his leadership, the development team introduced additional features like organizing theme parties and new customization options for the player's Playboy mansion.
-While the base game's animations were gender-specific and lacked the ability to depict same-sex romantic interactions like partner dances between male characters, Havens pushed for the inclusion of content which would allow players to simulate gameplay interactions coded as LGBT in theme; he believed that it would be "philosophically" appropriate for the Playboy license and the company to allow players to experience living a "larger variety of fantasies".
+While the base game's animations were gender-specific and lacked the ability to depict same-sex romantic interactions like partner dances between male characters, Havens pushed for the inclusion of content which would allow players to simulate gameplay interactions coded as LGBTQ in theme; he believed that it would be "philosophically" appropriate for the Playboy license and the company to allow players to experience living a "larger variety of fantasies".

 By 2006, Havens moved onto 1st Playable Productions, a company which specialized in educational video games, where he worked as lead designer on the 2007 video game Disney Princess: Magical Jewels.
 Havens later worked for the EA division Maxis as an associate designer on the 2008 video game Spore as well as its spin-off title Spore Creatures.
 Havens worked for Google during the early 2010s; as YouTube Product Manager, he was involved in the development and redesign of the online video sharing and social media platform YouTube as "YouTube One Channel".
 On March 7, 2013, Havens announced its open access to the public on the YouTube Official Blog, and that it was ready for all channels to upgrade to the new YouTube One Channel design as an option.

 Havens designed a number of party games throughout his career, such as the 2007 board game Mother Sheep published by Playroom Entertainment, the 2010 tile-laying game Burrows published by Z-Man Games, and the 2018 card game You Don't Know My Life!
 (YDKML) which he co-developed with journalist Dennis Hensley.
 Havens developed the concept of Escape Jam, where participants team up to design and test a 25-minute escape room in one day, in a manner similar to a typical game jam session.
 Havens created and designed the 2021 board game Uk'otoa, the first official game published by Darrington Press, the board and card game imprint of the web series Critical Role.

 As a musician, Havens is a recording artist who also performs in live music venues.
 Haven's collaborators for his musical pursuits include Tom Goss, and Matt Zarley.
 Havens is a featured artist in the 2012 charity compilation record Comp 175: A Benefit for Queer Programs and Services in the Pacific Northwest.
 In February 2016, Jeb released an album titled HOME BASE, produced by Andy Zulla.
 Havens contributed to the score of a 2019 Broadway musical play about the life of Harvey Milk.
 Havens uploaded videos of himself performing inside his closet on his personal YouTube channel as part of a themed series.